c17hawke/tfod-setup/docs/index.md

 ---

-## STEP-6 For protobuff to .py conversion download from tool from here -
+## STEP-6 For protobuff to .py conversion download from a tool from here-

 For windows -> [download](https://github.com/protocolbuffers/protobuf/releases/download/v3.11.0/protoc-3.11.0-win64.zip)
 source for other versions and OS - <a href="https://github.com/protocolbuffers/protobuf/releases/tag/v3.11.4" target="_blank">click here</a>

-Open a commmand line and cd to research folder
+Open command prompt and cd to research folder.

-Now in research folder run the following command-
+Now in the research folder run the following command-

 ### For Linux or Mac
 ```